 Florida has become the GOP's favorite destination, and not just for its beaches

-Florida is a big draw for snow birds from around the country looking for warm weather in the depths of winter.
+Florida is a big draw for snowbirds from across the country looking for warm weather in the depths of winter.
 But Republicans are flocking to the state to pick up connections and campaign cash year-round.

 Former President Donald Trump is hosting congressional candidates on Wednesday for a big fundraiser at his private club in Palm Beach.
 On Thursday, CPAC — the Conservative Political Action Conference — opens in Orlando.
 The annual gathering was in the Washington, D.C., area until last year, when it moved to Florida.
 So did the House GOP retreat, which is back in the Sunshine State this year.